nilearn/nilearn/doc/decoding/searchlight.rst

 (a given contrast and its opposite) for the price of one single run.
-The example results can be interpreted as follows: viewing faces significantly activates the Fusiform Face Area as compared to viewing houses, while viewing houses does not reveals significant supplementary activations as compared to viewing faces.
+The example results can be interpreted as follows: viewing faces significantly activates the Fusiform Face Area as compared to viewing houses, while viewing houses does not reveal significant supplementary activations as compared to viewing faces.